Working at any height includes a risk of falling and a chance of injury or even death.

 A wallet-size ticket arrives in the mail (note we currently do not provide this service), which may take several weeks.
 In the meantime, you can use the statement as proof of the successful completion of the heights training course.

 For What Height Do You Need a Working at Heights Ticket?

-If your task involves a risk of falling more than two metres, you need a ticket.
+If your task involves a risk of falling more than two metres, many workplaces will require you to have a ticket or proof of training.
 This does not always involve tall areas such as roofing, ladders, or scaffolding.
 It is also possible to fall into trenches or down embankments.